OBSERVABILITY PLATFORM

 Create datasets

-You can create monitors using Chronoctl, Terraform, or the CreateDataset API (opens in a new tab).
+You can create datasets using the following methods.
 Define and test your query in Trace Explorer, and then map that query to the resource you want to create.

 After creating datasets, you can assign trace behaviors for your datasets to set sampling rules from within Chronosphere Observability Platform without needing to write individual head or tail sampling rules.